AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-clients.md

 # Get started with clients

-Clients provide a way for users or applications to authenticate against AVEVA&trade; Data Hub from applications other than the portal.
-AVEVA&trade; Data Hub supports different client types, each of which support different types of applications:
+Clients provide a way for users or applications to authenticate against AVEVA Data Hub from applications other than the portal.
+AVEVA Data Hub supports different client types, each of which support different types of applications:

 - Client-credentials clients – used for server-to-server communication where no user interaction is required.